1. Overview

 Now we can access a JSONTokener like an iterator, using the more() method to check if there are any remaining elements and next() to access the next element.

-The tokens received from the previous example will be:
+Here are the tokens received from the previous example:

 l